New Jersey State Statute Immunization Requirements - Measles, Mumps, Rubella

 If you are unable to locate your immunization records or they are incomplete, the next option is to provide proof of immunity by serological report, a blood test that your doctor must order.

 You may opt to take the vaccinations again.
 Remember they must be given at least 30 days apart.
-The MMR vaccines are given by appointment in the Health Services Office, 26 Austin Place, for $65.00 per dose.
+You may opt to take the vaccinations again with your personal healthcare provider or Health Department.

 Meningococcal disease is a potentially fatal bacterial infection commonly referred to as meningitis.
 On October 20, 1999, the CDC's Advisory Committee on Immunization Practices (ACIP) voted to recommend that college students be educated about meningitis and the benefits of vaccination.
 The panel based its recommendation on recent studies showing that college students, particularly freshman living in residence halls, have a sixfold increased risk for meningitis.
 The recommendation further states that information about the disease and vaccination is appropriate for other undergraduate students who also wish to reduce their risk for the disease.
 The State of New Jersey passed legislation requiring that all full and part-time incoming college freshmen, and transfer students must be provided with this information and documentation of the student's decision whether or not to receive vaccination must be recorded by each college.